+AU: (Global for chapter) Please note all code lines highlighted in purple.
+You’ll need to rebreak these lines somewhere before the highlights.
+Do so by adding a hard return (Return) and then indenting the run-over line using spaces (not tabs).
+Please do not manually alter the style or indents.

+AU: I’ve replaced all the code that was originally bolded with the “CodeHighlight” style—which, in the end, will result in the code being bold.
+Just a technicality, really.

+Also, as mentioned in chapter 2, if any color is needed for the code in this chapter, please add it.
+You can find instructions in the author guidelines documentation.
+If you have questions, please contact Kevin right away.
+Thanks. --John

+[[CE by Kezia Endsley]]

+[[TE by Russell Thomas –RED has error that needs to be fixed, YELLOW needs attention.
+Some yellow is by CE]]

+[AU: The TE has some real discrepancies he found in the code.
+Please address/fix the code as needed and resubmit after AR.
+Thanks, Kevin (PjE)]

-Chapter 3: Learning The “Hello World” Of Security Data Analysis
+Chapter 3: Learning the “Hello World” of Security Data Analysis

-“From one thing, know ten thousand things”
+“From one thing, know ten thousand things.”

-― Miyamoto Musashi, The Book of Five Rings: Miyamoto Musashi
+― Miyamoto Musashi, The Book of Five Rings

-If you’ve ever tried to learn a new programming language there’s a good chance you started of with a “Hello World” example that quickly introduces basic language structure and code execution.
+If you’ve ever tried to learn a new programming language there’s a good chance you started off with a “Hello World” example that quickly introduces basic language structure and code execution.
 The immediate sense of accomplishment as the syntax is verified by the compiler/interpreter and the familiar two-word output is displayed becomes a catalyst for the notion that, soon, you shall have the ability to bend this new language to your will.

-This chapter takes the “Hello World” concept and expands it to a walk-through of a self-contained, introductory security data analysis use case that you will be able to follow along with, execute and take concepts from as you start to perform your own analyses.
-There are parallel examples in Python and R to provide a somewhat-agnostic view of the similarities, strengths and differences between both languages in a real life data analysis context.
-If you’re not familiar with one or both of those languages you should read Chapter 2 first and at least skim some of the external resources referenced there.
+This chapter takes the “Hello World” concept and expands it to a walk-through of a self-contained, introductory security data analysis use case that you will be able to follow along with, execute, and take concepts from as you start to perform your own analyses.
+There are parallel examples in Python and R to provide a somewhat agnostic view of the similarities, strengths, and differences between both languages in a real-life data analysis context.
+If you’re not familiar with one or both of those languages, you should read Chapter 2 and at least skim some of the external resources referenced there.

-This is a good place to reinforce the recommendation to use IPython Notebooks or RStudio for your analyses and exploration as they provide very robust and forgiving environments and each will be far more optimal then saving and executing scripts.
-Remember, all the source code, sample data and visualizations are on the book’s web site, so no need for transcription, just cut/paste and focus on the flow of and concepts presented in the examples.
+This is a good place to reinforce the recommendation to use IPython Notebooks or RStudio for your analyses and exploration as they provide very robust and forgiving environments, is which means you will be much more productive compared to the alternative of writing, saving, and executing scripts within the bare interpreter shells.
+Remember, all the source code, sample data, and visualizations are on the book’s website, so there’s no need for transcription.
+You can just cut/paste and focus on the flow and concepts presented in the examples.

+Listing 3-0

+# This is for the R code in the chapter

+# set working directory to chapter location

+# (change for where you set up files in ch 2)

+setwd("~/book/ch03")

+# make sure the packages for this chapter

+# are installed, install if necessary

+pkg <- c("ggplot2", "scales", "maptools",

+"sp", "maps", "grid", "car" )

+new.pkg <- pkg[!(pkg %in% installed.packages())]

+if (length(new.pkg)) {

+install.packages(new.pkg)

+}

+Listing 3-1

+# This is for the Python code in the chapter

+# loads the necessary Python library for chdir

+import os

+# set working directory to chapter location

+# (change for where you set up files in ch 2)

+os.chdir(os.path.expanduser("~") + "/book/ch03")

-Solving A Problem
+Solving a Problem